Wichita County Court Records

 Searching Criminal Records

 The OCA public case search returns criminal case data by defendant name or case number.
-In-person searches at the District Clerk’s office on the second floor of the Wichita County Courthouse (900 7th Street, Wichita Falls) provide access to felony files.
+For felony records, search in person at the District Clerk's office on the second floor of the Wichita County Courthouse (900 7th Street, Wichita Falls).
 Misdemeanor records are maintained by the County Clerk in Room 270 of the same building.

 Arrest and Booking Records